 Training in the dojo: The dojo, which you can access from the starting point on the map, initially serves up training missions, but as you progress in the story additional missions unlocked there will grant you powerful skills if you complete them.

 Blacksmith: The blacksmith isn’t just for forging weapons.
-She’ll also buy your loot; sell you gear and ammo; “soul match” your gear, fusing two items together for improved stats at a high price; Refashion gear to make it look like other gear; Change your hair or beard once you unlock that option; and more.
-Talk to her using the triangle button for more options, and watch out for her grandpa, who you can rescue in a side mission and unlocks yet more options.
+She’ll buy your loot, sell you gear and ammo, and “soul match” your gear by fusing two items together for improved stats at a high price.
+She’ll also refashion gear to make it look like other gear, change your hair or beard once you unlock the ability to do so, and more.
+Talk to her using the triangle button for more options, and watch out for her grandpa, who you can rescue in a side mission to unlock even more options.

 Torii gate: This is where you can go to be summoned into other players’ games or search for a player with whom to play specific missions.

 Learn skills/skill customization: The “learn skills” menu is fairly straightforward.
-Each weapon type, plus ninja and magic skills, has its own skill page with nodes you can unlock for extra moves, equipment and abilities.
+Each weapon type, along with ninja and magic skills, has its own skill page with nodes you can unlock for extra moves, equipment, and abilities.
 It’s worth it to read all the nodes for your weapon or skill category of choice.
-When you’ve unlocked multiple skills that use the same button combinations; you can change which skills are equipped for each weapon type in the skill customization tab.
+When you’ve unlocked multiple skills that use the same button combinations, you can change which skills are equipped for each weapon type in the skill customization tab.

 Ready jutsu: This option in the shrine menu lets you choose which ninja and magic skills you have equipped.
-Your capacity in both categories is limited but can be increased through leveling certain stats or unlocking certain nodes in the respective skill trees.
-To use your readied jutsu, equip them to d-pad shortcuts from the equipment menu or by pressing “triangle” in the ready jutsu menu.
+Your capacity in both categories is limited but can be increased by leveling certain stats or unlocking certain nodes in the respective skill trees.
+To use your readied jutsu, equip them to D-pad shortcuts from the equipment menu or by pressing “triangle” in the ready jutsu menu.

 Titles: In the titles section of the touchpad menu, you can view your gameplay record, see accomplishments in the form of titles earned, and, most importantly, select minor stat buffs in the “prestige summary” menu.
-Check it every now and then.
+Be sure to check it every now and again.